Vert86/VSCode-Package-Manager/README.md

 Automation Support: Offers command-line features that can be integrated into scripts for automated packing and unpacking, fitting seamlessly into DevOps workflows.

-Unique Selling Points:
-Context-Aware Operations: The extension can intelligently suggest files for packaging based on the user's current project context, saving time and reducing the likelihood of errors.

-Real-Time Compression Estimation: It provides real-time updates on the estimated compression size and ratio, helping users make informed decisions about their file packaging.

-Integrated File Conflict Resolution: Automatically detects and helps resolve file conflicts during unpacking, ensuring a smooth workflow.

-History and Undo Functionality: Maintains a history of packaging/unpacking actions with the ability to undo recent changes, providing a safety net for accidental operations.

 Extension Personalization: Allows users to personalize the look and feel of the panel interface, creating a comfortable and productive environment.

-Security Features: Offers encryption options for packaged files, ensuring secure distribution and storage of sensitive data.

 Multi-language Support: Localized in several languages, this feature makes the extension accessible to a global audience, breaking down language barriers.